-Maumee Valley Save-A-Pet exists through the generous support of the community and donations are needed for us to provide our services.
+Maumee Valley Save-A-Pet exists through the generous support of the community and donations that are needed for us to provide our services.
 Here are some of the programs that exist and things we've been able to do because of your continued generosity and support.

 Darby, Our First Lucas County Dog Warden Dog, Arrives at The Shelter!